acara-app/plate/README.md

 **[Try Acara Plate](https://plate.acara.app/)** | **[Read What Acara Is](https://plate.acara.app/post/what-is-acara)** | **[Get Acara Health Sync on the App Store](https://apps.apple.com/us/app/acara-health-sync/id6761504525)**

 Acara Plate is a self-hostable health AI agent platform for asking health questions, connecting personal health data, tracking daily signals, and turning that context into practical guidance.
-Nutrition, diabetes support, meal planning, coaching, scanning, the Telegram chat interface, and Apple Health sync are features inside the broader Acara health AI system, not the whole product.
+Nutrition, diabetes support, meal planning, coaching, scanning, the Telegram chat interface, and Apple Health sync are features inside the broader Acara health AI system.

 > [!IMPORTANT]
 > Acara Plate is informational and educational software, not a medical device.
 It does not diagnose, treat, or replace a physician, registered dietitian, diabetes educator, or emergency care.
 Verify AI-generated nutrition guidance before using it for health decisions.